 click here for more information on booking private group tours.

 San Francisco's Japantown dates from the earthquake and fire of 1906.
 Later, Japanese Americans were uprooted in World War II and replaced largely by African Americans whose thriving businesses included many jazz clubs.
 Then, in the 1950s, urban renewal changed the physical landscape.
 Today we see Japanese-style architecture next to classic Victorians and the birth of the Fillmore Jazz Preservation District.

-Saturday, April 19 at 2:00 pm given by William Watt (Tour Cancelled)
+Saturday, August 2 at 2:00 pm given by Don Langley

 This tour is also scheduled on those dates in the calendar below (after the map) where the tour time